...

 This distinction now sits at the centre of W-2 Digital Nomad Visa cases.

-What This Means for US W-2 Applicants
+What the Certificate of Coverage Means for US W-2 Digital Nomad Visa Applicants

 Applicants using a Spain Digital Nomad Visa Certificate of Coverage should expect: